Mothering is truly an art. Bio-moms, stepmoms, foster moms, adoptive moms, soon to be moms etc., all engage in the “art of mothering.”

 - To look after kindly and protectively, sometimes excessively so.

-I recently received a comment on social media, which got me thinking about “the art of mothering.”
+I once received a comment on social media, which got me thinking about “the art of mothering.”
 To paraphrase, this person said:

 - I am not the bio-mom